Search for anything on my site

 Watch your child carefully when they are involved in romantic relationship or even have feelings for someone else romantically.
-This can lead to signs of stress and depression.
+This can lead to signs of teenage depression.
 It is very often the trigger for the beginning of a depressive episode for teens prone to depression.

 Fitting in is a major developmental challenge for teens.
 They are figuring out who they are, what they stand for and what is important to them.
 In my experience, kids who think differently or are unique or special in some way are the ones at risk.
 They are more likely to question, think, and disagree with what they have been told.
 These are the kids who are not in the “in crowd”.
 Being different can be one of the causes of teen depression.

 Teens are very vulnerable to loneliness, and to feel this emotion intensely.
+Loneliness is one of the causes and one of the signs of teen depression.
 Unfortunately, because teenagers pull away from adults during adolescents, they are often perceived as brooding, moody and wanting to be alone.
 Feeling isolated from their peer group or from their family can lead to depression anger at themselves and anger at others.
 This is illustrated below in this poem by a 16 year old experiencing depression.

 Will someone please give me a blanket?